This page last updated: 4 September 2006

 281.01

-30mm double lined outer and single lined inner circle; the date font changes size
+30mm double lined outer and single lined inner circle; the date size and font type are inconsistent

 Estimated: 7

-In November, 1895, the postmaster alerted the Honolulu Post Office that his stamp had no type for the year 1896 and he requested a new one.
+In November, 1895, the postmaster alerted the Honolulu Post office that his stamp had no type for the year 1896 and he requested a new one.
+Strikes from early January, 1896, lack a year date.

 282.011